EscVM/EscVM_YT/Notebooks/README.md

    git clone https://github.com/EscVM/EscVM_YT.git
    ```

-Then, requirements installation depend from which set of notebooks you want to play with.
-However, whichever set you want to use, navigate into its folder and install the requirements libreries with:
+Then, requirements  depend on from which set of notebooks you would like to play with.
+However, whichever set you want to use, navigate into its folder and install the requirements libraries with:

 2. Install the required packages
    ```bash